Semantic Biographies Based on Linked Data

 - The enriched data conforming to Bio CRM is targeted to be used by SPARQL queries in a flexible ways using a hierarchy of roles in which participants can be involved in events.

-See more information about Bio CRM in the working paper.
+See more information about Bio CRM in the the working paper and the BD2017 paper.

 Reassembling the War History of Military Personnel and Units of WW2